mattlgroff/next-rails/README.md

 * DELETE /api/plural-model-name/destroy/:id - Deletes a record.

 2) A Knex.js migration script in the src/db/migrations directory.
 This script includes functions to create and drop a database table representing the model.
 The table will include columns for each field in the model interface, as well as columns for createdAt and updatedAt.
-Note that for the model name, the singular form should be provided (ex: "Post" or "Todo"), and the scaffold generator will use a plural form where appropriate.
+Note that for the model name, the singular form should be provided (ex: "Post" or "TodoUser"), and the scaffold generator will use a plural form where appropriate.
 For example, if you generate a scaffold for 'post', the model will be named 'Post', the API controller will be at pages/api/posts.ts, and the migration script will create a table named 'posts'.

 3) Pages for the model in the pages directory.
 The following pages will be created:
 * /plural-model-name/index.tsx - A page that lists all records.
 (Index) ✅